karlropkins/just.testing/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of just.testing is to …
+Just.testing is just a package I use to test things out on…

 ## Installation